First Red Cross humanitarian aid arrives in Venezuela

 The UN estimates that 3.7 million Venezuelans are malnourished and 22 percent of children younger than age five suffer from chronic malnourishment.

-It also claims that more than 2.7 million citizens have fled Venezuela since 2015.
+It also estimates that more than 2.7 million citizens have fled Venezuela since 2015.